Advent And Christmas

 Like everyone else, the Church gets ready for the coming of Jesus.
 But the Church celebrates the season differently.
 The Church waits for the coming of Jesus at the end of the world.
 And it waits for his coming at Christmas.

 This time of waiting is called Advent.
 On the four Sundays before Christmas the Church prepares us for the coming of Jesus.
 In many churches, an Advent Wreath sits in the front of the church.
 The wreath has four candles.
 On each Sunday a different candle is light.
 On the first, second, and fourth Sundays the candles are colored purple, a color of anticipation.
-On the third Sunday, the candle is rose-colored, a color half way between the purple of Advent (the color of waiting) and the white of Christmas (the color of joy).
+On the third Sunday, the candle is rose-colored, a color halfway between the purple of Advent (the color of waiting) and the white of Christmas (the color of joy).

 Times of the Church Year

 When the Son of Man comes, things will happen just like in the time of Noah.
 Before the Great Flood, people got married and partied right up to the time Noah entered the Ark.
 They didn't know what would happen until it was too late.
-The flood came and they drown.
+The flood came and they drowned.
 The same thing will happen when the Son of Man comes.

 Based on Matthew 24:37-39